Navigation

 Exceptional Education at the Heart of the Community

-The Advisory curriculum is part of our promise to deliver ‘exceptional education in the heart of the community’.
+Form time is part of our promise to deliver ‘exceptional education in the heart of the community’.

 Competence: Students will develop fundamental skills for success and practice is given to them with numeracy and literacy planned activities.
 Reading and explicit teaching of vocabulary will act as building blocks to greater depth in subject curriculum.